More about: Reina Sofia Museum in Madrid Tickets and Tours

 When to go

 The Reina Sofía Museum is closed on Tuesdays.
-On Sundays it is open from 10am to 2.30pm and the rest of the days it opens at 10am and closes at 9pm.
+On Sundays it is open from 10am to 2.30pm and on other days it opens at 10am and closes at 9pm.
 As the free opening hours start at 7pm in the evenings, it tends to be much more crowded, so it is best to go early in the morning on any weekday.
-You'll need about two hours to see the museum, so if you're taking advantage of the free opening hours, get there around 18:00 or 18:30 in the evening to get in the queue.
+You'll need about two hours to see the museum, so if you're taking advantage of the free opening hours, get there around 6 or 6.30pm to get in the queue.

 Audioguide